amygdala/code-snippets/ml/census_train_and_eval/README.md

 tf.estimator.train_and_evaluate(estimator, train_spec, eval_spec)
 ```

-This call will train your model and exported the result in a format that makes it easy to use it for prediction!
+This call will train your model and export the result in a format that makes it easy to use it for prediction!

 Using `train_and_evaluate`, the training behavior will be consistent whether you run this function in a local/non-distributed context or in a distributed configuration.